 If you’ll like to receive Jesus into your life please pray this prayer: “Father I acknowledge that I am a sinner, that Jesus died for me, that you raised him from the dead.
 Father please forgive me.
 I accept Jesus today as my Lord and my Saviour.
 Amen.”

 © Leke Alder | email@example.com.

-The fact God acts in an advisory capacity with respect to a marital prospect doesn’t mean he’s… Click To Tweet
+The fact God acts in an advisory capacity with respect to a marital prospect doesn’t mean he’s commanding the other party to marry them.
+Click To Tweet